 If you suspect that ransomware or a software virus has compromised a ministry computer, respond immediately to minimize the damage.

 2. Do not immediately pay ransom.
-Consider sending money to cybercriminals as your last resort, and don’t do it yourself.
+Consider sending money to cybercriminals as your last resort, and don’t do it yourself, which can be illegal.
 A computer security firm can help your ministry assess whether paying a ransom will actually restore your data.
 It can also manage the payment, typically handled with Bitcoin.
 Note: Insurance policies typically don’t cover lost data or ransomware payments, so your ministry could face an uninsured loss in either scenario.

 3. Report the incident.
-If you suspect your ministry’s data has been hacked, contact law enforcement immediately.
-This is especially critical if financial information has been compromised.
-Notify your insurance agent or insurance company’s claims department, as well.
+If you suspect your ministry’s data has been hacked, immediately notify your insurance agent or insurance company’s claims department.
 Your ministry may have cyber liability protection that can help you recover from the damage.
+Also, it’s important to get expert help in responding to the situation, which might be available as part of your insurance policy.
+They will advise next steps.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.